amolshankpal77/ai-testcase-generator/README.md

 # AI Test Case Generator

-An AI-powered tool that automatically generates structured software test cases from user requirements.
+An AI-powered tool that automatically generates structured software test cases from user requirements...

 This project helps QA engineers and developers quickly create meaningful test cases by simply providing a feature requirement in plain English.